Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Additional features.
 Some lenders may require you to take out additional loan features, such as loan insurance.
 This insurance is designed to cover you if you’re unable to afford your loan repayments, but be aware that the money you pay for insurance premiums doesn’t go towards paying down your loan amount at all.

-Factors to look out for with no-deposit car loans
+Factors to look out for with no-deposit car finance

 There are a few key traps to avoid when borrowing through a no-deposit car loan: